Symptoms of Low Electrolytes

 Avoiding Low Electrolytes

-If you want to avoid this list of symptoms, O.R.S. can help: our electrolyte replacement tablets are based on the World Health Authority standards for rehydration, so you know they contain everything your body needs after exercise, illness or a heatwave and they dissolve quickly in water, making them convenient to use whenever and wherever you need them.
+O.R.S. can help: our electrolyte replacement tablets are based on the World Health Organisation standards for rehydration, so you know they contain everything your body needs after exercise, illness or a heatwave.
+O.R.S tablets dissolve quickly in water and perfectly fit in a small bag, convenient to use whenever and wherever you need them.